These options have been replaced with newer versions that use symspecs.

 lists in the call graph all functions that were reached from either

-and were not reachable from boring
+foo or bar and were not reachable from boring.

 Packaging copyright © 1988-2000 OAR Corporation Context copyright by each document's author.
 See Free Software Foundation for information.